trentm/node-bunyan/README.md

 ## stream errors

-Bunyan re-emits "error" events from the created `WriteStream`.
-So you can do this:
+A Bunyan logger instance can be made to re-emit "error" events from its streams.
+Bunyan does so by defualt for [`type === "file"` streams](#stream-type-file), so you can do this:

 ```js
 var log = bunyan.createLogger({name: 'mylog', streams: [{path: LOG_PATH}]});